matthiask/django-prose-editor/README.rst

 The editor can be customized in several ways:

 1. Using the new extensions mechanism with ``ProseEditorField`` (recommended).
-   For the new configuration language, see the ``configuration_language.rst`` documentation.
 2. Using the ``config`` parameter to include/exclude specific extensions (legacy approach)
 3. Creating custom presets for more advanced customization